 6. I will not be able to do home visits at the moment as this has not been included in the Scottish Government guidelines for returning to work.
 This will no doubt change but I will need to do any home visits on a day when I am not in the clinic.
 I will not be taking on new home visit clients for the foreseeable future.

-7. I will be wearing a face covering, visor or goggles and apron and it is now mandatory that a face covering is worn indoors.
+7. I will be wearing a face covering, visor and apron and it is now mandatory that a face covering is worn indoors.

 8. I would ask that, if you are early for your appointment, then please wait in your car until it is your appointment time or wait outside if that is feasible.